What will I do as a volunteer for Mencap?

 Will I need a DBS check?

-A DBS check is a Disclosure and Barring Service check and looks at whether you have a criminal record.
+A DBS check A DBS check is a Disclosure and Barring Service check that looks to see if you have a criminal record. is a Disclosure and Barring Service check and looks at whether you have a criminal record.
 DBS checks are free for volunteers.

 Not all volunteer roles need a DBS check.
 If your role means you need one, we will discuss it with you.